 When the research strategy has been chosen, the design can be determined.
 Bryman and Bell (2011) define the term as a framework of collecting and analyzing data.
 Five designs exist and are outlined as experimental, cross-sectional, longitudinal, case study and comparative.
 A case study was chosen for this research as the description of the design in a qualitative research strategy fit well with the situation; "The intensive study by ethnography or qualitative interviewing of a single case, which may be an organization [...] a group of employees within an organization [...] or an individual."
 (Bryman and Bell, 2011, p.
 68).
 The key in a case study design is the researchers' interest in the complexity of the chosen case and an in-depth analysis of it.
 Yin (2009) mention there is no standard criteria of when to use case study as a research design, however an indication can be when research questions contain "how" or "why".
-This statement supported case study as a research design for this research questions.
+This statement supported case study as a research design for this research due to the formulation of the first and main research questions.